Market for small businesses appears waning, survey says

 Owners of larger companies in the survey, valued at between $5 million and $50 million, were more upbeat; their optimism levels rose 4 percentage points from a year earlier.

 The survey was conducted in the first half of April.
-Its findings are in line with those of a survey released in late April by BizBuySell.com, an online marketplace for small businesses.
-That survey, which counted the number of closed sales transactions for small businesses, also found the market was slowing, dropping 6.5% during the first quarter from the same period of 2018, following a 6% fourth quarter drop.
+Its findings are in line with those of a report released in late April by BizBuySell.com, an online marketplace for small businesses.
+That report, which counted the number of closed sales transactions for small businesses, also found the market was slowing, dropping 6.5% during the first quarter from the same period of 2018, following a 6% fourth quarter drop.

 Pepperdine and the business groups didn't report any reasons for the dip in optimism.
 But higher interest rates are a likely factor — the Federal Reserve raised interest rates four times last year and a total of nine times since 2015.
 The Fed has indicated that it expects to keep rates stable in the near future as the economy is slowing.
 While that can keep borrowing costs stable, interest rate increases through last year have made it more expensive to finance purchases.
 And a weaker economy is likely to make some would-be buyers wary about acquiring a business.